 Make the Most Out of Your Business Contacts

 As you can see, LinkedIn can be a little overwhelming at first.
-But, if you correctly use the tools built in to their program you can effectively expand your social media marketing network and stay connected with colleges in your industry.
+But, if you correctly use the tools built into their program you can effectively expand your Linkedin audience and stay connected with colleges in your industry.
 Every user has the same tools available, the difference is how you use them.